D4dx-backend/ward-management/ward-management-system/CLUSTER_VISIT_STATUS_IMPLEMENTATION.md

-# Cluster Visit Status Implementation
+# House Visit Status Implementation

 ## Overview
-Added a "Cluster Visit Status (Recent 4 Weeks)" component to the Ward Incharge Dashboard that tracks cluster visits over the past 4 weeks, focusing on the current week with a redesigned interface for Ward Incharges.
+Added a "House Visit Status (Recent 4 Weeks)" component to the Ward Incharge Dashboard that tracks House Visits over the past 4 weeks, focusing on the current week with a redesigned interface for Ward Incharges.

 ## Files Created/Modified